venkatsaisastra/pkcs11wrapper/README.md

   - For `ECDSAPrivateKey` and `ECDSAPublicKey`, please use `ECPrivateKey` and `ECPublicKey` instead.
   - `Object` is renamed to `PKCS11Object`.
   - `Token.closeAllSession()` cannot be supported, since it is not supported in the underlying JNI (JDK's SunPKCS11 provider).
 Please manage your session by yourself.
 You can close a single session by `Session.closeSession()`.
-  - Unlike the original PKCS#11 wrapper, we only call initialize() once per native .so/.dll.
-Once finalize(Object) has been called, the module cannot be initialized anymore.
+  - Unlike the original PKCS#11 wrapper, we only call `Module.initialize()` once per native .so/.dll.
+Once `Module.finalize(Object)` has been called, the module cannot be initialized anymore.

 IAIK PKCS#11 Wrapper for Java, Version 1.3
 =============================================